Azure/azure-powershell/src/Network/Network/help/New-AzFirewall.md

 ```

 ### -PrivateRange
-The private IP ranges to which traffic won't be SNAT'ed
+The private IP ranges to which traffic won't be SNAT'ed.
+Include "IANAPrivateRanges" as a value to ensure traffic to IANA Private Ranges won't snat.

 ```yaml
 Type: System.String[]